 For a sneak peek of our wonderful offerings, check out our online shop - which is ALWAYS open!

-A selection of grab-and-go snacks and beverages is available in the Cafe; please purchase these items in the Museum Shop.
+A selection of grab-and-go snacks and beverages is available for purchase in the Cafe.

 Don't forget to Stay Virtually Connected